searles/parsing/tutorial.md

 In this project, there are three basic types of parsers, and combining them will return one such kind of parser:

 * `Recognizer`: Returns true if a token was consumed.
-Useful for all kinds of operands or keywords.
+Useful for all kinds of operators or keywords.

 ~~~ kotlin
     val plus: Recognizer = /* ... */ // consumes a +.